Forbrig/encryption_diffie_hellman/source/cesar/readme.md

 ### Installing

-To compile the cesar algorithm and its breaker you need type in terminal _(on cesar folder)_:
+After maching prerequisites you need to compile the cesar algorithm and its breaker.
+Type in terminal _(on cesar folder)_:

 ```
 $ make main